DeFiCh/ain/doc/build-osx.md

 # macOS Build Instructions and Notes

+> NOTE: This section is a work in progress for DeFi Blockchain, and may not be applicable at it's current state.

 The commands in this guide should be executed in a Terminal application.
 The built-in one is located in
 ```